 For me teaching English, my most popular lesson type is actually a pronunciation course.
 But with my long-term students, we slowly began to develop our own, personalized study courses, sometimes revolving around a textbook.

 A lot of these lessons are under $10.
 That makes me feel kind of ashamed about all the money I wasted on expensive Japanese lessons and study materials.

 As of this moment, Cafetalk has 165 Japanese tutors offering lessons on their site.
 Since they seem to be pushing to ramp up their Japanese teaching, though, I'm expecting that this number is going to jump drastically over the coming months (partly in thanks to the fact that they have tens of thousands of Japanese students who are, theoretically, capable of teaching).

 One thing that I was kind of disappointed by was the lack of male teachers.
-There are seriously like ten female teachers for every male.
-I’ve heard that’s a problem in general when it comes to finding a Japanese teacher, but still–it can be hard for us students to get that rough, manly Japanese we want and need!
+There seem to be ten female teachers for every male.
+I've heard that's a problem in general when it comes to finding a Japanese teacher, but still, it can be hard for us students to get that rough, manly Japanese we want and need!

 There are some options, though: